hogsy/chronon/readme.md

 developed upon).

-It's important to note that this project is operating to reimplement the game through publicly available documentation and observation, rather than dissassembling the original, which should hopefully be fine from a legal standpoint.
+It's important to note that this project is operating to reimplement the game through publicly available documentation and observation, rather than dissassembly, which should hopefully be fine from a legal standpoint.

-The project has the following goals, somewhat in order of priority.
+## Project Goals

 - Reimplement Anachronox (duh)
 - Support for multiple platforms; linux, android and more
 - Make the game easier to modify (i.e. support for larger texture sizes)
 - Improved visuals

+## Features

 It's still in a very early stage of development so nothing is playable yet.
 Below is a list of what's been done thus far.